Arsenic tribromide

-Arsenic tribromide is an inorganic compound with the formula As Br3, it is a bromide of arsenic.
-Arsenic is a chemical element that has the symbol As and atomic number 33.
+Arsenic tribromide is an inorganic compound with the formula AsBr3, it is a bromide of arsenic.
 This pyramidal molecule is the only known binary arsenic bromide.
 AsBr3 is noteworthy for its very high refractive index of approximately 2.3.
 It also has a very high diamagnetic susceptibility.
 The compound exists as colourless deliquescent crystals that fume in moist air.

 Preparation

 Arsenic tribromide is optimally prepared by treating arsenic(III) oxide with hot concentrated hydrobromic acid.